PaarthB/Zendesk-Coding-Challenge-2017/README.md

 ```

 # Usage
 To start using this app, download the git repository or the zip file.
-Open terminal/command line and go in the "controller" directory of this app.
-Then type:
+Open terminal/command line and go in the **controller** directory of this app.
+Then type:<br />
 For Windows:
 ```shell
 python appController.py